italia/Satosa-Saml2Spid/README.pyFF.md

 *garr.fd*
 ````
-# load) downloads SAML Metadata and store it - or them - in the metadata repository.
+# load) download SAML Metadatas configured in these files
 - load xrd ./garr-loaded.xrd:
   - custom_examples/garr.xrd

-# select) creates an active document of all EntityDescriptors in the metadata repository.
+# select) this could, or not, specify a selection filter for EntityDescriptors in the metadata repository.
-# it could be also XPATH selection to get for example only the IDP as: "http://mds.edugain.org!//md:EntityDescriptor[md:IDPSSODescriptor]"
+# it could be a XPATH selection to get for example only the IDP as: "http://mds.edugain.org!//md:EntityDescriptor[md:IDPSSODescriptor]"
+# in this case it will take all of them
 - select

+# the folder where single entities will be stored
 - store:
      directory: ./garr